(Affiliate links are used throughout this post.)

-- Large Paper for Background (It should be bigger than your page and look good with your design.
-For alternatives, scroll down beyond the project instructions to ‘Variations.’)
+- Large paper for background (It should be bigger than your colored page and look good with your design.
+(For alternatives, scroll down beyond the project instructions to ‘Variations.’)

 **Read ALL directions before beginning cutting.**

-- First look at your page and decide which direction you’ll want to view it when it’s completed and glued on the background page.
+- First look at your page and decide which direction you’ll want to view it when it’s completed.
+(What view makes the most sense?)

 - Lay the strips on your background paper in the order you want them.